marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 #### Data Cleaning

 A cleaning procedure is performed only once the data are being used in the training, test, or prediction phase.
-The only abnormality in the data is the presence of two columns, Dividends and Stock Splits, composed of only 0 values.
-Therefore, these columns are removed in a dedicated clean function that detects columns with all equal values.
+The only abnormality in the data is the presence of the Stock Splits composed of only 0 values.
+Therefore, these column is removed.
+Initially, a dedicated clean function were used to detects columns with all equal values and remove them.

 ```python
 def is_unique(s):